If there’s one thing we’re the experts on, it’s Ratings and Reviews. Which is why we’ve literally written the (digital) book on it.

 Research from Edelman found that 81% of consumers say they must be able to trust a brand prior to making a purchase.
 And 70% indicate trusting a brand is more important now than in the past.

 In order to earn that trust, brands must be transparent.
-And a key way to do that is to display feedback from other shoppers — including the negative kind.
-When shoppers see negative reviews, they see you have nothing to hide.
-And that lets them know you’re a brand they can trust.
+A key way to do that is to display feedback from other shoppers — including the negative kind.
+Our research found that 46% of shoppers (and 53% of Gen Z shoppers) are suspicious of products with an average star rating of five out of five.
+On the flip side, when shoppers see negative reviews, they see you have nothing to hide.
+And that reassures them you’re a brand they can trust.

 Negative Reviews Increase Product Sales

 You might assume that the higher the average star rating of a product, the more likely a shopper is to buy it.
 And that’s true — up to a point.